-However, as other German guitar bands with various styles of music and lyrics were able to profit from their popularity, a new countrywide Indie pop scene arose.
-The Hamburger Schule began to fade into obscurity.
+However, as other German guitar bands with various styles of music and lyrics were able to profit from their popularity, a new countrywide Indie pop scene emerged, and the Hamburger Schule began to fade into obscurity.

-Milch, Rocko Schamoni, and the 'Mobylettes' are among the other artists associated with the Hamburger Schule.
-However, as time progressed, the word came to include such a vast range of musical material that it could no longer be connected with a specific musical genre.
+Milch, Rocko Schamoni, and the 'Mobylettes' are other artists associated with the Hamburger Schule.
+However, as time progressed, the term came to include a vast range of musical material that the Hamburger Schule couldn't be associated with a specific musical genre.

 By the end of the 1990s, a new generation of German guitarists with intellectual ambitions had developed.
-Many of these artists tie in with the Hamburger Schule herit
+Many of these artists tie in with the Hamburger Schule.